 Various tests can be used for checking germinative capacity, which merely measure the viability of the embryo within the grain to germinate, not how vigorously it will grow.
 The most common test is the tetrazolium staining test, which stain live embryos red, but do not affect non-viable embryos.
 This test is also most useful in years when 'pre-germination' may occur in the grain due to adverse weather conditions.

-Near Infra Red analyses testing of malting barley
+Near Infra Red (NIR) analyses testing of malting barley

-The UK NIR Grain Network is a group for people involved with the analysis of grain (barley, wheat, oilseed rape) who have common objectives of achieving accurate results from their NIR instruments and reducing the disagreement between analytical results within the grain industry.
+The UK NIR Grain Network is a group for people involved with the analysis of grain (barley, wheat, oilseed rape, oats) who have common objectives of achieving accurate results from their NIR instruments and reducing the disagreement between analytical results within the grain industry.
 The Network provides a means towards achieving this and following ideals of good laboratory practice whilst reducing effort and cost by working together to achieve the common aims.
-Parameters covered are moisture for all 3 crops and nitrogen for barley, protein and hardness for wheat and oil for oilseed rape.
+Parameters covered are barley-moisture, nitrogen, specific weight; wheat – moisture, protein, specific weight Hagberg Falling Number; OSR – moisture, oil; and oats – moisture and specific weight).

-(Click here for a short note in PDF format on the NIR Grain Network, written by the Scheme secretary, Martin Albertini.)
+Click here for further details in PDF format on the NIR Grain Network, Author: Vic Cameron, Technical Administrator.

 Malt Analytes Proficiency Testing Scheme (MAPS)